-This grant category provides annual support to Phoenix arts and cultural organizations with a total annual operating budget of at least $25,000.
+The A+CTION grant category provides unrestricted annual support to Phoenix arts and cultural organizations with a total annual operating budget of $25,000 to $249,999.

-Identification of strategies and initiatives designed to build the capacity of the organization are important considerations in the category.
-Capacity building initiatives can include strategies targeting:
+Identification of strategies and initiatives designed to grow or sustain the organization are important considerations in the category.
+Growing/Sustaining initiatives can include strategies targeting:

 - Social Media, Marketing and public relations

 - Personnel management and Human Resources issues